Congo Free State: Death toll

 In the absence of a census providing even an initial idea of the size of population of the region at the inception of the Congo Free State (the first was taken in 1924), it is impossible to quantify population changes in the period.
-Despite this, Forbath more recently claimed the loss was at least five million.
-Adam Hochschild and Jan Vansina use the number 10 million.
+Despite this, Forbath in 1977 claimed the loss was at least five million.
+Adam Hochschild and Jan Vansina note 10 million.
 Hochschild cites several recent independent lines of investigation, by anthropologist Jan Vansina and others, that examine local sources (police records, religious records, oral traditions, genealogies, personal diaries), which generally agree with the assessment of the 1919 Belgian government commission: roughly half the population perished during the Free State period.
 Since the first official census by the Belgian authorities in 1924 put the population at about 10 million, these various approaches suggest a rough estimate of a total of 10 million dead.

-Jan Vansina returned to the issue of quantifying the total population decline, and revised his earlier position, he concluded that the Kuba population (one of the many Congolese populations) was rising during the first two decades of Leopold II's rule, and declined by 25 percent from 1900 to 1919, mainly due to sickness.Vansina, Jan (2010).
-Being Colonized: The Kuba Experience in Rural Congo, 1880–1960.
-Madison, Wisconsin: University of Wisconsin Press. pp. 127–149.
-Others argued a decrease of 20 percent over the first forty years of colonial rule (up to the census of 1924).
-According to the Congolese historian Isidore Ndaywel è Nziem 13 million died.
+However, Jan Vansina returned to the issue of quantifying the total population decline, and revised his earlier position, criticizing Hochschild for extrapolating the 50% death toll from the rubber provinces to the entirety of the Congo.
+He concluded that the Kuba population (one of the Congolese populations) was rising during the first two decades of Leopold II's rule, and declined by 25 per cent from 1900 to 1919, mainly due to sickness.
+Others argued a decrease of 20 per cent over the first forty years of colonial rule (up to the census of 1924).
+According to the Congolese historian Isidore Ndaywel è Nziem 13 million died, although he later reduced it to 10 million.
 To put these population changes in context, sourced references state that in 1900 Africa as a whole had between 90 million and 133 million people.

+More recent extensive demographic research agrees with Vansina in his criticism of Hochschild's 10 million claim.
+The current estimate for the population in 1885 is stated at around most likely 11.5 million.
+The first head count of the population after Leopolds reign put the population at 10 or 10.3 million, which is a population decrease of around 1.2 or 1.5 million people.
+The causes of the decline were multifactorial and included lower fertility, disease, famine, armed violence and mass emigration.

-However, no verifiable records exist.
+However, no verifiable complete records exist.
 Louis and Stengers state that population figures at the start of Leopold's control are only "wild guesses", while calling E. D. Morel's attempt and others at coming to a figure for population losses "but figments of the imagination".
 However, authors that point out the lack of reliable demographic data are questioned by others calling the former minimalists and agnosticists, proving that these questions remain the object of heated debate.